Why study this course?

 - Unit 4: Laboratory techniques, a mix of Biology and Chemistry lab work unit.

 - Unit 5: Principles in science II, an exam unit with a mixture of Chemistry, Biology and Physics.

 - Unit 12: Diseases and infections, a Biology coursework unit.

 Each unit has its own method of assessment.

 Units 1 and 5 are examined using an external exam.

 Unit 3 is a skills-based exam unit but has pre-release material associated with it.

 All other units are coursework units that are assessed within school.

 Where can it lead?

-A large amount of our pupils go on to study nursing or physiotherapy.
-Other common routes are sports science or biomedical science.
-The course gives you skills needed for a wide range of university courses or employment opportunities.
+A large number of our pupils go on to study Nursing or Physiotherapy.
+Other common routes are Sports Science or Biomedical Science.
+The course gives you the skills needed for a wide range of university courses or employment opportunities.